The Complete Guide to All the Types of Wired Security Cameras

 A few inside cameras connect and record directly to a DVR or NVR, but the majority of indoor cameras require Wifi or an internet connection.
 Even the majority of NVR and DVR-connected cameras today have an internet connection to provide you with remote warnings.

-On the other hand, tend to be water-resistant so they can withstand all weather conditions.
+On the other hand, outdoor cameras tend to be water-resistant so they can withstand all weather conditions.
 Due to the lack of outside outlets, outdoor cameras are more likely to be wireless (i.e., powered by batteries and connected via Wi-Fi) than inside cameras.

 But can wireless cameras work without the internet?
 The simple answer is yes, but you may lose out on the camera’s features, such as remote control, alerts, and other capabilities.